Any illness or disability that prevents you from working brings its own challenges but worrying about money can really ramp up the pressure.

 Passive income is money you receive without having to physically work for it.
 When you’re unable to work, it can bring financial freedom – particularly if you don’t have any debt.

-“The most common sources of passive income are investments in property, or in shares or managed funds that provide dividends and income distributions,” says Jodie Howes, Senior Financial Adviser at Australian Unity.
+“The most common sources of passive income are investments in property, or in shares or managed funds that provide dividends and income distributions,” says Jodie Howes, a Senior Financial Adviser.
 “In an ideal situation, you’ll have enough income to cover all your essential outgoings with a bit extra for the things you enjoy.”

 A professional financial adviser can help you to structure your portfolio to focus on generating passive income.
 “An adviser will also take your individual needs and preferences into account, such as your tolerance to risk,” says Jodie.